Hokkaido: Early history

-During the Jomon period the local culture and the associated hunter-gatherer lifestyle flourished in Hokkaidō, beginning over 15,000 years ago.
-In contrast to the island of Honshu, Hokkaidō saw an absence of conflict during this time period.
-Jomon beliefs in natural spirits are theorized to be the origins of Ainu spirituality.
+During the Jōmon period, the local culture and the associated hunter-gatherer lifestyle flourished in Hokkaido, beginning over 15,000 years ago.
+In contrast to the island of Honshu, Hokkaido experienced no conflict during this period.
+Jomon beliefs in natural spirits are theorized to have given rise to Ainu spirituality.
 About 2,000 years ago, the island was colonized by Yayoi people, and much of the island's population shifted away from hunting and gathering towards agriculture.

-The Ebetsu Kofun Cluster is a group of mounds dating from the latter half of the 8th century to the middle of the 9th century, and were surveyed by Juichi Goto in 1931.
-Along with the Kofun, Warabidetoh (蕨手刀), iron sword, Magatama, Sueki were discovered.
-Ebetsu Kofun is known to be evidence for the existence of Wajin (和人) and the trading between Hokkaido and Honshu before Feudal Japan.
+The Ebetsu Kofun Cluster is a group of mounds dating from the latter half of the 8th century to the middle of the 9th century, and was surveyed by Juichi Goto in 1931.
+Along with the kofun, (蕨手刀, warabitetō) or 'Emishi sword', magatama, and Sue pottery were discovered.
+Ebetsu Kofun is evidence for the presence of the Yamato people and trade between Hokkaido and Honshu before the eras of feudal Japan.

-The Nihon Shoki, finished in 720 AD, is often said to be the first mention of Hokkaidō in recorded history.
-According to the text, Abe no Hirafu led a large navy and army to northern areas from 658 to 660 and came into contact with the Mishihase and Emishi.
-One of the places Hirafu went to was called Watarishima (渡島), which is often believed to be present-day Hokkaidō.
-However, many theories exist concerning the details of this event, including the location of Watarishima and the common belief that the Emishi in Watarishima were the ancestors of the present-day Ainu people.
+An entry in the Nihon Shoki records an event involving Yezo (present-day Hokkaido).
+According to the text, Abe no Hirafu launched a military campaign that forced the Ainu from Tohoku to Yezo.

+According to Emori Susumu, a historian of Hokkaido, Watarishima Emishi people were the ancestors of the present-day Ainu people.

-During the Nara and Heian periods (710–1185), people in Hokkaidō conducted trade with Dewa Province, an outpost of the Japanese central government.
-From the feudal period, the people in Hokkaidō began to be called Ezo.
-Hokkaidō subsequently became known as Ezochi (蝦夷地) or Ezogashima (蝦夷ヶ島).
-The Ezo mainly relied upon hunting and fishing and obtained rice and iron through trade with the Japanese.
+During the Nara and Heian periods (710–1185), people in Hokkaido conducted trade with Dewa Province, an outpost of the Japanese central government.
+From the feudal period, the people in Hokkaido began to be called Ezo.
+Hokkaido subsequently became known as (蝦夷地, Ezochi) or (蝦夷ヶ島, Ezogashima).
+The indigenous people of Ezochi mainly relied upon hunting and fishing and obtained rice and iron through trade with the Japanese.